NathanKong06/Discord-Bot/README.md

 # Discord Bot

-A Discord bot that predicts gender, age, and nationality based on a given name using external APIs.
+A Discord bot that predicts gender, age, and nationality based on a given name using external APIs, and provides additional information such as country details and random cat facts.

 ## Installation